mosaic-design-system/docs/src/components/dialog.md

       ### When, and why?

-      Displayed when the application needs input or decision about the current workflow.

-      This paradigm is used in cases such as the creation or editing of a record, as well as various types of messaging and wizards.

-      Dialogs inform users about a task and can contain critical information, require decisions, or involve multiple tasks.
+      Use Dialogs to prompt users for information relating to the current task or to display messaging which helps them to make decisions about the current workflow.
+A Dialog is typically used when a particular action has to be performed and interrupts the user's workflow until its content has been reviewed, interacted with or dismissed.

+      tbc

       - - -